 Unlike writers, retouchers almost never ask or receive bonuses upon completion of an assignment.
 In fact, we often charge less than we should.
 This is a topic for a whole another article, but at the end of the day, you should make sure you don’t charge less than it costs you to sustain your business if you are a full-time freelancer.

 No matter how much we like paying less for the services we need, to many people cheap almost always means “not valuable” or “poor quality”, so don’t try to beat the competition by lowballing.
 Calculate how much time and effort the project requires and give your client a fair quote based on your rates.
 If they can’t afford it, they are probably just not your client.

 But no matter what, one thing that you should avoid doing at all costs is charging your client much more than you quoted after the job was done.
-It’s a very unprofessional way of dealing with clients, and will definitely break your relationship with the client.
+It’s a very unprofessional way of doing business, and will most definitely ruin your relationship with the client.

-When I was in my early 20s, I was working in Egypt as a tour guide and was fortunate enough to visit the Pyramids in Cairo a few times a month for a couple of years.
-There were local fellas with their camels around the Pyramids, doing business by selling souvenirs and inviting gullible tourists for a camel ride for just $1.
-Happy and naive Europeans, Russians and Americans would climb up onto those huge animals, which stood up to 7 feet tall, only to find out that to get back down from the 7-f00t-tall animal after it stood up would cost them 10$.
+When I was in my early 20s, I worked in Egypt as a tour guide for a couple of years, and was fortunate enough to visit the Pyramids in Cairo a few times a month during that time.
+There were these local fellas with their camels roaming around the Pyramids, doing business by selling souvenirs and inviting gullible tourists for a camel ride for just $1.
+Excited and unsuspecting Europeans, Russians and Americans would climb up onto a seated camel, only to find out that to get back down from the 7-f00t-tall animal after it stood up would cost them 10$ more.

-Now that you know the major ways in which a retoucher alienates clients, you can make sure you avoid them and rake it in, as your repeat business booms!
+Now that you know how a retoucher can alienate and disappoint clients, you can make sure you avoid these mistakes and rake it in, as your repeat business booms!

 Have I missed anything?
 Is there anything else you think you’ve learned from your own experience – please share with us in the comments below!